 Schemes vary from diocese to diocese, so obtain details of your diocese's scheme from the Diocesan Advisory Committee (DAC) Secretary.
-The CBC has also published a new Model Scheme which can be adopted or adapted.

-The Archdeacon can use the powers conferred by Sections 2 and 3 of the Measure to arrange for an inspection where one has not been carried out and for the inspection to cover extra matters of interest beyond the fabric if necessary; your DAC Secretary will inform you if this applies in your case.
+The Archdeacon can use the powers conferred by Sections 47 and 48 of the Measure to arrange for an inspection where one has not been carried out and for the inspection to cover extra matters of interest beyond the fabric if necessary; your DAC Secretary will inform you if this applies in your case.